ctcastor/rugby_sentiment_analysis/README.md

 <br>

-Comments aligning with the referee's decision conveyed positivity through words like <b>good</b>, <b>great</b>, <b>better</b>, and <b>love</b>.
+Comments aligning with the referee's decision conveyed positivity through words like **`good`**, **`great`**, **`better`**, and **`love`**.
 These terms reflect satisfaction with the referee's decision, suggesting a sentiment that favors the view that France performed well and were the better team.

 <br>![](img/agree_wordcloud.png)

 <br>

-Comments expressing disagreement with the referee's decision exhibited a negative sentiment, prominently employing the words <b>clearly</b> <b>robbed</b>.
+Comments expressing disagreement with the referee's decision exhibited a negative sentiment, prominently employing the words **`clearly`** **`robbed`**.
 This choice of language signifies a strong disapproval of the referee's judgement and, consequently, dissatisfaction with the overall outcome of the match.

 <br>![](img/disagree_wordcloud.png)